Hello loyal

 get drinks and tapas, you really need to get to places around 10:30pm.

-We found a place called La Buena Vida, and got some excellent mixed drinks and tapas, all for a total
+called La Buena Vida, and got some excellent mixed drinks and tapas, all for a

 of 8.50 euros.
 Very good value for money for two people drinks and light dinner.
 We were full after